futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 For the performance testing, we used Rally to test both the Alcor API load and end-to-end tests, including VM (involves Nova) creation.
 Rally is an OpenStack project, it enables the performance test to simulate normal user or users input from OpenStack Horizon UI or CLI.

 This report's performance tests were conducted between January 2022 and March 2022 using the latest Alcor.
-The reason has been many of the tests take hours to complete, and many try to have a total success rate due to the issues and challenges listed below.
+The reason take so long is that many of the tests take hours to complete, and many try to have a total success rate due to the issues and challenges listed below.

 ### Challenges and solutions during test

 As mentioned earlier, we are using Rally to do both the Alcor API test and end-to-end VM creation tests inside a real OpenStack cluster.
 The OpenStack itself sometimes is the bottleneck for our tests.
 For example, when testing the Alcor API to create a network, Rally will go through OpenStack, and most OpenStack operations, if not all, will have to go through Keystone, which added an additional overhead to our test.
 As for the end-to-end VM creation tests, not only will Keystone be an overhead, Nova itself sometimes can become the bottleneck for our tests since Nova is very complex and involves many steps to create a VM.
-We will have further explained this later in the report.
+We will have further explanation of those issues later in the report.

-Another problem we run into is that when running performance tests, it can take extremely long to finish a test.
+Another problem we ran into is that when running the performance tests, it can take extremely long to finish a test.
 There were two main scenarios:
 - First cause is during the clean-up stage of the performance tests.
 For example, we will create ports with really high concurrency.
-But after the test has finished, Rally will try to delete those ports been created earlier one by one.
-Which sometimes is extremely time-consuming.
+But after the test has finished, Rally will try to delete those ports been created earlier one by one, which sometimes is extremely time-consuming.
-To **SOLVE** this slow clean-up issue, we disabled the network clean-up in Rally's Python code, reset our Alcor in the K8s cluster, and deleted Alcor's DB.
-From our solution, we can shorten 50 minutes long test to just 5 minutes.
+To **SOLVE** this slow clean-up issue, we disabled the network clean-up process in Rally's Python code, reset our Alcor in the K8s cluster, and deleted Alcor's DB.
+From our solution, we can shorten a 50 minutes long test to just 5 minutes.
 - The second issue we are running into that causes the performance tests to last really long is during end-to-end tests with VM creation.
 Not only this also include the above issue for VM clean up.
 It also has problems while creating VM.
 For example, VM doesn't always complete successfully during the Rally test.
 Rally will wait 300 seconds per VM if something goes wrong.
-And if some VM was not created successfully, Rally may very well also have issues deleting that particular VM, which will wait for another 600 seconds before time out.
+And if some VMs were not created successfully, Rally is very likely to have issues deleting that particular VM, which will wait for another 600 seconds before time out.
 Our solutions to help with this situation are: Rebooting ACA, Nova-compute, clean-up OVS on all compute nodes, and rebooting Nova service in the controllers.
 Of course, those steps won't generate 100% success rate but will definitely help with the situation.

 # Performance Test Environment Setup